sydasif/my-pandoc-book/chapters/02-python-intro.md

 There are two primary methods for translating a program from a high-level programming language into machine language:

-**COMPILATION:** The source program is translated once to create a file containing machine code.
+**Compilation:** The source program is translated once to create a file containing machine code.
 This resulting file can be distributed globally, and the program responsible for this translation is known as a compiler.

-**INTERPRETATION:** The source program is translated each time it needs to run.
+**Interpretation:** The source program is translated each time it needs to run.
 The program performing this kind of transformation is an interpreter, as it interprets the code every time it’s executed.
 This also implies that you can’t distribute the source code as-is; the end-user also requires the interpreter to execute it.

-### Compilation — Advantages and Disadvantages
+### Compilation — advantages and disadvantages

 **Advantages**: